difference between deed and title

 A title is a legal term that refers to the ownership rights of a property.
 It outlines who has legal ownership of the property and any liens or encumbrances against it.
 Unlike a deed, a title is not a physical document – it is a legal concept that represents the sum of all the legal rights to a property.

-See also difference between send and sent
+See also difference between truncate and delete in sql

 A title search is usually performed before a real estate transaction to ensure that the seller has legal ownership of the property and that there are no outstanding liens or other legal issues that could affect the transfer of ownership.
 If any issues are found, they must be resolved before the transfer can go ahead.